omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/9 Crytography Lab Maths.md

 3. **Research Task:**
    - Research different types of encryption algorithms used in modern cryptography, such as symmetric encryption, asymmetric encryption, and hashing algorithms.
    - Discuss the advantages and disadvantages of each type of encryption algorithm.
+hashing: its by far the strongest and most unbreakable however its a one way tranaction ie there is no way to go back to the original text
+**Benefits of Symmetric Encryption:**
+1. **Security:** Provides strong encryption when implemented correctly, ensuring data confidentiality.
+2. **Speed:** Fast encryption and decryption processes due to the simplicity of using a single key.
+3. **Efficiency:** Requires less computational resources compared to asymmetric encryption.
+4. **Simplicity:** Easy to implement and manage because it involves only one key for both encryption and decryption.
+5. **Compatibility:** Widely supported across various software and hardware platforms, making it versatile for different applications.

+**Drawback of Symmetric Encryption:**
+- **Key Management:** The main challenge is securely managing the encryption key, as any compromise can lead to unauthorized access to encrypted data.(source:device authority) meanwhile aysmetric encryption reaps all the benifits whiel eleminationg drawbacks however it is more complex to manage
 ### Part 2: Caesar Cipher (10 minutes)

 1. **Introduction to Caesar Cipher:**